By Sandeep Balagangadharan Menon

 KRVIA is also part of a consortium of higher educational institutions (DUK-Krems, Austria, and ITC, University of Twente, Netherlands, along with three other Indian schools of architecture) working on an Erasmus Plus-funded project: BReUCom (Building Resilient Urban Communities).
 As part of the endeavour, newer academic courses and professional development programs are being developed by the institutions, and will be made available under a Creative Commons license for use by other institutions for capacity building in the realm of ‘Urban Resilience.’
 I developed a course titled ‘Living in Flux: Resilient Landscapes as Transformative Response to Climate Change,’ for semester III students of the Master’s of Urban Design and Urban Conservation, influenced by the desire to steer the pedagogic arc within the school to explore ecological urbanism and climate resilience.
 The course acknowledges the academic and professional commitment to the Agenda 2030 target, and introduces students to the concept of the Anthropocene as a global epoch, including a thorough understanding of ‘Ecological Footprints & Biocapacities,’ ‘Planetary Boundaries’ and ‘Socio-Ecological Systems (SES).’

 In 2020, during the COVID-induced lockdowns and the subsequent adoption of online classes by the Mumbai university, the open educational resources curated by the SDG Academy on sustainable development and the Sustainable Development Goals proved to be a very useful repository.
 The students found the videos (links were shared as allied teaching tools) easy to comprehend.
-The course sparked interesting discussions and exciting revelations among the student, and anonymous feedback revealed that all the students who took up the elective course consciously felt that the coursework had transformed the way they approached urbanism.
+The course sparked interesting discussions and exciting revelations among the students, and anonymous feedback revealed that all the students who took up the elective course consciously felt that the coursework had transformed the way they approached urbanism.

 The larger question of ‘whether the existing curriculum in architectural education is enough for grooming a new generation of architects or a more comprehensive and well thought about revolution is needed’ is obviously one that needs to be introspective in depth.
 This may prove to be a gargantuan exercise, and a piecemeal approach to the same may not be an effective solution.
 The recently-announced ‘National Education Policy 2020’ by the Government of India, with its thrust on holistic and multidisciplinary education environments, may prove effective in overcoming the current lacunae.
 However, our role as responsible faculty members does play a very important part in shaping up ideas in the impressionable minds of the younger generation: that urban development should be a product of the socio-ecological processes of a local region, ethically responding to the aspects of minimizing the ecological footprint and be well within the bio-capacity of the land.